RonsumGameDev/Student-Dropout-Academic-Performance-Prediction-using-Machine-Learning/README.md

 # 🎓 Student Dropout & Academic Success Prediction

+## Disclaimer
+AI was used in writing the README of this repository.

 ## 📌 Overview
 This repository contains a **university-level Applied AI & Machine Learning project** focused on **education analytics**.
 The objective of the project is to predict **student academic outcomes** and **dropout risk** using supervised and unsupervised machine learning techniques.